 Fulfill a lifelong dream and join us in the Kibale Forest National Park, where you can experience gorillas and chimpanzees in the wild.

-Immerse yourself in the unique and special culture of Batwa Bwindi.
+Immerse yourself in the unique Batwa Bwindi culture.

 Meet the rare species that hide shyly between the leaves.

-During the boat trip on the Murchison River, you should always keep your eyes on the water.
-There are many exotic animals living here!
+During the boat trip on the Murchison River, keep your eyes peeled because many creatures live amongst the water.

 Exotic animals, such as the shoebill, reflect Uganda's biodiversity.